 Iris Clarke, captain and owner of Selena II: Capt.
 Iris sails her grandfather’s yacht with a crew of mostly male first mates.
 Selena II offers overnight cruises, sunset outings, and special occasion sails.
 Clarke is also an ordained minister; she’ll marry you if you have a license from the Talbot County Courthouse in Easton.
 Capt.
 Iris is happy to perform military elopements and same-sex ceremonies.

 Harbour Inn Marina & Spa

 St. Michaels, MD 21663

 3 Jackie Copeland

 Jackie Copeland, Executive Director of The Reginald F. Lewis Museum of Maryland African American History & Culture: Maryland is home to some of the most influential African Americans in history.
 The Reginald F. Lewis Museum celebrates that rich history through perminant and rotating exhibits as well as educational programs and events.
-In 2019, Jackie Copeland took on the role of executive director for this important institution.
+In 2019, Copeland took on the role of executive director for this important institution.
 An accomplished art historian, she brings three decades of museum and educational experience to the position.
-Jackie works to create and environment that is both a museum of culture and an approachable and engaging community space.
+Jackie works to create an environment that is both a museum of culture and an approachable and engaging community space.